neurobioinfo/scrnabox/README_HTO.md

 export SCRNABOX_PWD=~/scratch/des
 ```

-To obtain a brief guidance on the parameters, please execute the following code.
+To obtain a brief guidance on the parameters, execute the following code.

 ```
 bash $SCRNABOX_HOME/launch_scrnabox.sh -h
 ```

-After defining the 'SCRNABOX_PWD' variable, create a folder named `samples_info`, then add subfolder for each sample in the `samples_info`, then prepare two files - library.csv and features_ref.csv - containing necessary information about the sample and save then inside the subfolder (note, the pipeline uses the name of subfolder as sample name under `orig.ident` in Seurat object) .
-An example format for these files can be found at [link]((https://github.com/neurobioinfo/scrnabox/tree/main/test_code/LaunchSampleHTO)); create a CSV file named library.csv with three columns: `fastq`, `sample`, and `library_type`.
+After defining the 'SCRNABOX_PWD' variable, create a folder named `samples_info`, then add subfolder for each sample in the `samples_info`, then prepare two files - library.csv and features_ref.csv - containing necessary information about the sample and save then inside the subfolder (note, the pipeline uses the name of subfolder as sample name under `orig.ident` in Seurat object).
+An example format for these files can be found at [link]((https://github.com/neurobioinfo/scrnabox/tree/main/sample_info/HTO/Sample1)); create a CSV file named library.csv with three columns: `fastq`, `sample`, and `library_type`.
 In the fastq column, provide the path to the file.
 In the sample column, write the first of sample name, e.g., write `Sample1GEXD01_MPS12347745_C12_S1_R1_001.fastq.gz` as "Sample1GEXD01_MPS12347745_C12".
 In the library_type column, specify the type of the library.
 For HTO, you also need to create a separate CSV file named feature_ref.csv.
-This file should contain the following columns: `id`, `name`, `read`, `pattern`, `sequence`, and `feature_type`
+This file should contain the following columns: `id`, `name`, `read`, `pattern`, `sequence`, and `feature_type`, it is the format used in the cellranger.
 Then run the following code to setup pipeline for cell Hashtag oligonucleotide analyzing (HTO):

 ```
-sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
+bash $SCRNABOX_HOME/launch_scrnabox.sh\
 -d ${SCRNABOX_PWD} \
 --steps 0 \
 --method HTO